mathildathompson/text_adv_app/project_to_do_list.md

 * Validate Status can ONLY be either Draft or Published
 * Add a default image for new adventures if one is not provided
 * Can't publish an adventure without at least ending!
+* Readme.md (see below requirements)

+Don't forget to update the/add a README file to your project!
+README.md Projects need a readme file in markdown explaining their project.
+Explain your concept and data model.
+What problem are you solving?
+What gems and/or APIs are you using? it's a good place to thank anyone who has been especially helpful with this project *cough* Mathilda *cough*

 ##Styling